rackeshnavale87/Max-Feq-ALL-words-Sorting-C-Code/README.md

 Max-Feq-words-Sorting

 # High level algorithm:
-Closest match to words, seperation based on different delimiter such as ",/,[,],'...
+Closest match to words, seperation based on different delimiter such as ",/,[,],'... & Case Sensitive.

 1) Open document
 2) Read words and add them to Single linked list. (avoid using Double LL to get rid of extra overhead)